UnderDoug/Gigantism-Plus/README.md

 - **`workshop.json`**: Configuration for publishing the mod to the Steam Workshop.

 This guide should help you navigate the mod's structure and understand the purpose of its components.
 Feel free to explore and modify the files to suit your needs!

+## To-Do List
+- Settle on damage for the natural weapons.
+- Finish secret events and objects.

 ## Contributing